RFH cheerleader guys and a VW bug circa 1977 Photo/George Day

-Well, it’s a summer of revived RFH reunions and RFHers are embracing it by reuniting however and whenever they can to play catch up.
-One class even had a 39th.
+Well, it’s a summer of revived RFH reunions and RFHers love a good reunion and embrace them by reuniting however and whenever they can.

 As far as getting the word out, though, things have changed quite a bit since those first 10-year reunions for the classes of the 60s, 70s and even 80s and 90s and before.
 But, there’s one iconic mode of invite that has been missing for quite some time.
 The painting of the bridge!